demogorgon1/plantbasedgames-io/blog/content/posts/02-mmorpg-data-storage-part-two.md

 Now what happens when the game server goes kaboom and never restarts again?
 First of all it will still have all the locks in the central database, which we need to handle with automatic forceful unlocks like discussed earlier.
 Secondly, now we lost absolutely all progress from all current sessions, because they we're only stored on the local database which is now swallowed by a shark, or whatever.
 Because of this it seems like a good idea to still continuously save back to the central database, but maybe only every 10 or 20 minutes, instead of every 20 seconds.

-## Summary
+It's worth noting that if you use local temporary databases like this, a persistent locking mechanism becomes much more important.
+When every game server has a disk attached to it full of the latest player progress data, it becomes much more likely that some of it get "stuck" and is submitted back to the central database at a later point, where it's going to overwrite newer data.
+Like, let's say a game server crashes, which will leave its local data in limbo until it restarts.
+But what if it doesn't restart immediately?
+Maybe something prevents it from restarting all together, until someone changes some configuration a month later, where it will then try to submit its data back.
+If a locking mechanism is used, it will see that it no longer has the locks, and thus shouldn't overwrite anything.

+## Wrapping up the second part
 The main takeaway from the blog post is that we need some kind of exclusive locking mechanism to protect accidental overwrites of blobs.
-This allows robustly having client switching between game servers while playing.
+Besides introducing general fault tolerance, this allows robustly having client switching between game servers while playing.

 At this point I feel like we've covered all of the main points of MMORPG data storage from a high-level point of view.
-In the next blog post of this series we'll delve deeper and discuss what options we have when it come to actual database systems to use.
+In the next post of this series we'll delve deeper and look into the "black box" we've so far used as a database.